fvilmos/gesture_detector/README.md

 ```
 ### Retrain
 ```
-1. Create directory structure to store the files
+1. Create a directory structure to store the files
 2. Create labels file
 3. Capture and copy files under the desired folders
-4. Instruct software for retrain
+4. Instruct software for retraining
 ```
-#### 1. Create directory structure
+#### 1. Create a directory structure

-Is recommandet to start from the root of the python file, and create a directory like "data", than create under this folder directories equivalent to the classes what are needed for the classification part.
-Similar than below.
+Is recommended to start from the root of the python file, and create a directory like "data", then create under these folder directories equivalent to the classes that are needed for the classification part.
+Similar to below.
 ```
 ├── data
 │   ├── 0